One of the first things you’re going to want to consider when planning your trip to the island of Oahu is how long you want to visit for.

 Visitors can see where scenes from movies such as Jurassic Park, Jumanji, and Godzilla were filmed, as well as TV shows such as Lost and Hawaii Five-0.

 ⏰ Average Time Spent: 3 to 6 Hours

 The Polynesian Cultural Center is a living museum located on the northeastern shore of Oahu, dedicated to preserving and showcasing the cultures of Polynesia, which includes Hawaii, Samoa, Tahiti, Tonga, Fiji, and Aotearoa (New Zealand).

 The centre spans over 42 acres and features eight simulated villages where visitors can learn about the cultures, traditions, and lifestyles of each island through demonstrations, hands-on activities, and performances.

-The centre also offers a traditional Hawaiian feast called Ali’i Luau, and a nighttime show called “Ha: Breath of Life,” which showcases Polynesian dance, music, and fire knife performances.
+Oahu benefits from lots of evening activities and The Polynesian Cultural Center is no different, offering a traditional Hawaiian feast called Ali’i Luau, and a nighttime show called “Ha: Breath of Life,” which showcases Polynesian dance, music, and fire knife performances.

 The Polynesian Cultural Center is a very popular attraction in Oahu and a great destination for families, history buffs, and anyone interested in learning about the fascinating cultures of the Pacific.